garrdas/mutli_feature_plotting/README.md

 This is set up for time series data, it expects a 'date' column and a 'time' column in the first two columns of the data file.
 It will concat these two columns and use them as the x-axis or independent variable on the plot.

+The output is a .png with the plot.

 ## Inputs
 1. path to directory containing data files
 2. list of features (or column headers) you want to plot